Reviewing Article Enrichment Material

 Article enrichments are developed to support the author in getting his message across in the best possible way.
 Sometimes the author is unaware of the opportunities, and highly appreciates the reviewer pointing this out.

 Just a few examples: Graphs and plots in the article can be turned into Interactive Plots, showing the plot as well as the underlying data.
-Maps can be turned into Interactive Maps - which can be made more attractive if the author uses lines, shaded areas, overlays, pins, mouse hover annotations, etc. to emphasize the key points.
+Geospatial data can be shared via a Google Maps interface - which can be made more attractive if the author uses lines, shaded areas, overlays, pins, mouse hover annotations, etc. to emphasize the key points.
 And 3D models and Virtual Microscope images can allow readers to access and understand your research far better than if you had used plain images.

 Most authors highly appreciate linking to data repositories outside ScienceDirect – and you as reviewer may support authors in seizing the available opportunities by flagging any misses e.g. in the way gene names are written.

 How do I find material for enrichments in the article sent to me for review?
 Learn More